Krb686/nanotimer/README.md

 * Repeatedly calls task after every interval amount of nanoseconds.
 * This function is self correcting, error does not propagate through each cycle.
 * interval, specified in nanoseconds.
-* callback is optional
+* callback is optional, and is only called once the interval is cleared.

-Use:
 ```js

 timerA.setInterval(task, 1000000000, function(err) {